 Our Guide to Where to Stay in Dublin with Kids

 So, you thought Dublin was all about adult treats, from Guinness and whiskey to a vibrant nightlife and eclectic culture.
 Well, those things do feature pretty heavily, and you may find yourself gazing longingly at the Guinness Storehouse Brewery while your child is having a tantrum in the street.
-Fortunately though, the city also has much more in store for family holidays, and Plum Guide is here once again with our expertise to steer you in the right direction.
+Fortunately though, the city also has much more in store for family holidays, and we are here once again with our expertise to steer you in the right direction.
 Here at Plum Guide, we love doing the hard work to ensure that your trip is a memorable one, without you having to lift as much as a finger.

 OK, so its name might appear a little too adult for a list of where to stay in Dublin with kids, but this is the lively hub at the heart of Dublin.
 It’s carved up with cobbled lanes and quaint, historic edifices.
 Many of these old-world buildings contain raucous pubs and clubs full of tourists in the city for a long weekend and locals alike.
 That said, you’ll also find an array of family-friendly establishments for lunch or dinner with traditional folk music performances.
 It’ll make for a bit of a magical experience for the kids, while the parents secretly get sloshed.
 After all, there’s nothing like a pint of Guinness from an authentic Irish bar.

 You’ll find a great range of cuisine, from American and Irish delights to Asian and other international treats.
 Pop in and out of the idiosyncratic boutiques lining the narrow alleys and teach your kids about modern art in the Temple Bar Gallery and Studios.
 Stroll across the 200-year-old Ha’penny Bridge, so-named for the former toll to cross it.
 Take a tour of the Trinity College Dublin to give your kids a vision of the future they’ll hopefully experience.